lakg90/differential-equations-coursework/README.md

 - Trajectories diverge but remain confined to the same strange attractor
 - Illustrates the distinction between short-term predictability (“weather”) and long-term statistical structure (“climate”)

+---

 ## Author

 **Leon Godtfredsen**
 University of Edinburgh

+---

+## Acknowledgements

+This project was completed as part of the Image Processing component of the course at the University of Edinburgh.